JosephBatchelor/Sports_Market_Rest_API/README.md

 # WSD_ RestAPI_Technical_project

-This is a RestApi that returns Betting data about horse racing evetns, Using the betfair api.
+This is a RestApi that returns Betting data about horse racing events, Using the betfair api.